dchakraborty7/sacralsense/README.md

 [Here is a quick demo of our GUI](https://streamable.com/ifotu)

 Thank you for visiting SacralSense!
+Contact dchakraborty7@gatech.edu if you have questions regarding this repository.

 Members of I-CUra Tech include Jennifer Arkin, Dipro Chakraborty, Cristina Ibanez, Benjamin Myers, Shraddha Patel, and Jaclyn Sider.
 Significant thanks go to our clinical mentor, Dr. Maxwell Weinmann.
 We also thank the contributions of Dr. Sathya Gourisankar, Director of the MBID program at Georgia Tech.
 We also thank Ms. Pat Jordan, administrator for the MBID program.
 Finally, it goes without saying that SacralSense benefitted immensely from the assistance of MBID faculty, including but not limited to Dr. Michael Fonseca, Prof. Ty Cowart, Prof. Rafael Andino, Prof. Natalie Mitchell, Prof. Brett Rogers.